InspiryThemes/realhomes-docs/docs/advance-search-setup.md

 ![Configure Location Field](images/home-setup/search-form-keyword.gif)
 ### **Enable Dynamic Locations** (Optimize Large Number Of Locations)

 Speeding up the loading time of large number of locations is now possible.
-All you have to do is to navigate to **Dashboard → Real Homes → Customize Settings → Properties Search → Search Form Locations** and activate Enable Dynamic Locations option as shown below.
+All you have to do is to navigate to **Dashboard → RealHomes → Customize Settings → Properties Search → Search Form Locations** and activate Enable Dynamic Locations option as shown below.

 ![Minimum and Maximum Values For Beds & Baths](images/home-setup/dynamic_locations.gif)